 If you’re struggling to optimize your company’s fulfillment and simply don’t have the tools to do it efficiently, you may be considering utilizing distributed order management (DOM).
-It’s a great method to help you compete with Amazon when it comes to delivering the shopping experience your customers expect.
+It’s a great method to help you compete with Amazon to deliver the shopping experience your customers expect.

-At the same time, distributed order management isn’t exactly the simplest concept for businesses to get their heads around.
+At the same time, distributed order management isn’t exactly the most straightforward concept for businesses to get their heads around.
 But it is essential if you want to deliver an omnichannel experience to your customers in this very modern era of commerce.